Paris attacks: A year of grief, anger, change

 But Plaud says the country has seen troubled times before, and is sure to bounce back: "I am confident; in Parisian history there have been a lot of events like that -- war, civil war.
 But Paris has always been able to recover."

-Later in the day, balloons will be released into the skies over Paris, and as darkness falls, thousands of lanterns will be floated on the waters of the Canal St. Martin, close to the scene of several of the attacks.
+Balloons were released into the skies over Paris, and as darkness fell, thousands of lanterns were floated on the waters of the Canal St. Martin, close to the scene of several of the attacks.

-A social media campaign, #ParisResiste is calling on people to display lighted candles in the windows of their homes on Sunday evening, to "light up the city" and "brighten the future."
+A social media campaign, #ParisResiste called on people to display lighted candles in the windows of their homes on Sunday evening, to "light up the city" and "brighten the future."

 Salines concedes the day will be a difficult one for many: "Some families have chosen to take a vacation and go abroad even, because there will be a lot of media attention and there will be a lot of archive footage of last year -- I'm sure it will be painful to see these images again."